 Model of fluid and crystallized intelligence by Cattell (1971)

 Fluid intelligence is the native ability to handle new situations and to solve problems without utilizing previously acquired knowledge.
 Fluid intelligence is independent of culture and develops during childhood.

 Crystallized intelligence describes the acquired knowledge.
 This knowledge is culture-specific with respect to knowledge contents and possible experiences.
-Crystallized intelligence has its peak during adolescence and usually remains constant even in old age.
+Crystallized intelligence peaks during adolescence and usually remains constant even in old age.

 Changes in Intelligence

-The proportion of older people in the population continually increases and understanding the development of intelligence in old age is becoming a focus of medicine and research.
-Old people astonishingly differ in their degree of cognitive abilities.
-For the most part, not age is crucial but rather training.
+The proportion of older people in the population is continually increasing and understanding the development of intelligence in old age is becoming a focus of medicine and research.
+Old people notably differ in their degree of cognitive abilities.
+For the most part, not age but training is crucial.